Vice President for Public Affairs and Government Relations

-Schoenfeld previously served as vice chancellor for public affairs at Vanderbilt University in Nashville, Tenn., from 1997-2008, where he created and led a comprehensive public affairs program that earned multiple honors, including regional Emmy awards for television production.
+Schoenfeld previously served as vice chancellor for public affairs at Vanderbilt University in Nashville, TN, from 1997-2008, where he created and led a comprehensive public affairs program that earned multiple honors, including several regional Emmy awards for television production.
 He was twice named "best public relations executive" by the Nashville Scene, twice named volunteer of the year by the Nashville Chamber of Commerce and received the Otis Floyd Award for Distinguished Service to Education from the Tennessee College Public Relations Association.

 Earlier, Schoenfeld was senior vice president for policy and public affairs at the Corporation for Public Broadcasting (CPB) in Washington, D.C.
-He also held reporting and leadership positions at the Voice of America, including news and sports anchor, Congressional liaison officer, executive assistant and chief of staff to the director, and served as the first director of program development at Worldnet, the United States Information Agency's global satellite television network.
+He also held reporting and leadership positions at the Voice of America, including news and sports anchor, Congressional liaison officer, executive assistant to the director, and served as the first director of program development at Worldnet, the United States Information Agency's global satellite television network.
 He was honored by the President's Advisory Board for Broadcasting to Cuba for his work on the launch of TV Marti.

 A 1984 Duke graduate, Schoenfeld received a master's degree in public policy from the Stony Brook University in 1986.
 He and his wife Elizabeth, a writer, have one child, Abby, a Ph.D. student at Princeton University.